quicwg/base-drafts/draft-ietf-quic-transport.md

 The following transitions are valid from this state:

-Sending or receiving a STREAM frame causes the stream to become "open".
-The stream identifier is selected as described in {{stream-identifiers}}.
-The same STREAM frame can also cause a stream to immediately become "half-closed".
+Sending or receiving a STREAM frame causes the identified stream to become "open".
+The stream identifier for a new stream is selected as described in
+{{stream-identifiers}}.
+The same STREAM frame can also cause a stream to immediately become "half-closed" if the FIN flag is set.

 Receiving a STREAM frame on a peer-initiated stream (that is, a packet sent by a server on an even-numbered stream or a client packet on an odd-numbered stream)